Updated November 21, 2025.

 “I’m excited to present our new process.”

-This white lie might even date back to your very first conversation with your employers’ hiring managers…
+This white lie might even date back to your very first conversation with the hiring managers at your company…

 So let’s not pretend that we’re truly excited to wake up every day and earn a living, instead of anything else we’d rather do.